University of Central Asia and German Academic Exchange Service (DAAD) Doctoral Scholarship Programme for Academic Year 2022-2023

 For more information, email firstname.lastname@example.org.

-There are also Zoom webinars held every Friday 4 pm KGT starting from 1 October till 26 November 2021 to help you with the application process.
+There is also a Zoom webinar on Wednesday 4 pm KGT starting on 24 November 2021 to help you with the application process.